mariaalonzo16/employment-form/README.md

 Employment Form remains an on-going project, open to contributions.
 Functionality that could improve the UX include the following:

-1) Store data after applicants submits application in a back-end server. add authentication fetch open role data from a database
+1) Store data after applicants submits application in a back-end server.
+2) Add authentication
+3) Fetch open role data from a database

 ## Bugs and Issues